 Ice baths for the mind and body break heat of UAE desert

-DUBAI, June 27 (Reuters) - As the morning sun bakes the orange dunes of the UAE desert, a man lowers himself into a tinkling tub of ice.
+SHARJAH (Reuters) -As the morning sun bakes the orange dunes of the UAE desert, a man lowers himself into a tinkling tub of ice.

 Weathering such extreme discomfort is an attempt to boost the body’s immunity and connect with an inner strength.